stevep307/udacity-neighborhood-map-project/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## Run application with service worker enabled

+* build application in production mode with  `npm run build`
+* start to serve your application with `serve -s build`

+You can find your application with enabled service workers on `localhost:5000`

 ## Local data API